jenscski/Blinker/README.md

 # Blinker
-Use a LED to tell the status of you Arduino program
+Use a LED to give feedback from your sketch